 An Overview Of AI Models

 AI models are programs trained using data sets, also called training sets, to recognize and learn from specific patterns.
-A significant part of training data sets is data labeling, made possible by an annotation tool.
+A significant part of training data sets is data labeling, using a data labeling company, for example, or an annotation tool.

 AI models can do this through various algorithms created by engineers, computer scientists, and so on.
 These algorithms help AI models to learn and gain insights from the data.
 The AI model’s ability to learn from data sets help it solve various problems, often through predictions based on the patterns the model found on the data set.